 Keep left for the start of Fan Lau Country Trail

 Fan Lau Country Trail loops around the peninsula and finishes at Fan Lau Tsuen.
-Along the way, you will see many attractions including Fan Lau Fort, Fan Lau Stone Circle and other highlights.
+Along the way, you will see many attractions, including Fan Lau Fort, Fan Lau Stone Circle and other highlights.

 Hike towards Fan Lau Beach